billyfryer/Website/content/about/main/index.md

   I am an undergraduate junior (3rd year student) at North Carolina State University studying Statistics and Spanish.
 I am from Columbiana, Alabama - a small town halfway between Birmingham and Montgomery.

   I currently work with the NC State Women's Basketball and Baseball teams.
 I am also the President of the Sports Analytics Club at NC State.
 In the future, I hope to be a sports analyst for a pro sports team.

+  The College of Sciences at NC State did a feature about me!
+A link to the article is here: [Using Statistics to Support Champions](https://sciences.ncsu.edu/news/using-statistics-to-support-champions/).

 show_outro: false
 outro: |
 ---